 The perfect place to start or end your visit to the King Valley is in Milawa at the winery that started it all, Brown Brothers.
 There is little question that this family-owned operation has had a remarkable impact on the wine industry with a consistent focus on introducing new wine varieties and winemaking techniques to Australia.

 In the friendly cellar door, there is a vast range of wines to taste from approachable everyday styles through to their flagship Patricia range.
-There is also a great selection of cellar door only wines made from the Kindergarten winery, where their winemakers experiment with and nurture a wide range of new wine styles and winemaking techniques.
-If you can, make sure you book ahead for a tasting tour of the winery and the Kindergarten to learn more about what tomorrow’s wines will be.
+There is also a great selection of cellar door only wines made from the micro-winery they call the Kindergarten, where their winemakers experiment with and nurture a wide range of new wine styles and winemaking techniques.

 244 Milawa-Bobinawarrah Rd, Milawa – view on our map

 Visit Brown Brothers